 Cycling: 40 miles (5 hours, 92% paved/8% packed gravel), Elevation gain/loss 4,239?/4,146?.
 Van transfer: 1.25 hours.

 Our last day of cycling begins in Diezma.
-This epic ride take place on well paved roads with amazing views of the Sierra Nevada Mountains towering in the distance.
+This epic ride takes place on well paved roads with amazing views of the Sierra Nevada Mountains towering in the distance.
 Pedaling past almond tree orchards with snapshots of local culture, it's no wonder that professional cyclists flock to Granada for winter training camps.
 The first twelve miles of the ride are a gradual downhill leading to a challenging, but thrilling climb topping out in the lovely town of La Peza.
-Today?s cycling finale is a fantastic 45-minute descent to the waiting van for a shuttle to Granada.
+Today?s cycling finale is a fantastic descent to the waiting van for a shuttle back to Granada.
 This evening we visit the Alhambra Palace, a UNESCO World Heritage site composed of an ornate presidential palace and gardens of roses, orange trees and myrtles that was originally built by the Moors in 889 A.D.
 We toast our new friends over amazing Spanish cuisine at our celebratory farewell dinner.
-Breakfast and dinner included.
+All meals included.

 It?s time to say our goodbyes after breakfast at the hotel.
 We will make a stop at the Granada airport this morning, or we transfer back to Seville with our guides.